The Ultimate Guide to First Call Resolution: Best Practice, How to Calculate, and Ways to Monitor

-First Call Resolution (FCR) refers to the ability to resolve a customer’s issue during their initial contact with your support team, removing the need for follow-ups or escalations.
+First Call Resolution (FCR) refers to the ability to resolve a customer’s issue during initial contact with your support team, without the need for follow-ups or escalations.

-FCR is an important aspect of contact centre customer engagement, supported by the tools, technologies, and practices of effective customer relationship management.
+FCR is an important aspect of contact centre customer engagement, particularly when supported by the tools, technologies, and practices of effective customer relationship management.

 More in This Guide: